 A utility contractor installing 500LF of 48″ HDPE reline pipe through a 63″ CMP culvert required annular space grouting done at very low installation pressure yet able to ensure complete filling of the washouts outside of the CMP.
 This HDPE reline annular space grouting project is located in Baltimore, Maryland.

 CJGeo successfully performed this HDPE reline annular space grouting project over two days, in two lifts.
-Multiple lifts reduces heat of hydration and carrier buoyancy.
-The cellular concrete filled all of the voids outside of the host pipe.
+Multiple lifts reduce the heat of hydration and carrier buoyancy.
+The cellular concrete-filled all of the voids outside of the host pipe.
 The peak pressure at the pump did not exceed 15PSI throughout the project.
 Therefore, the project was successfully completed without floating, deflecting, or damaging the HDPE slip line pipe.

 CJGeo placed 30PCF wet cast density cellular concrete, with a 125psi compressive strength for this project.
 With a 24 hour penetration exceeding 50psi, 30PCF cellular concrete reduces buoyancy with its low unit weight, provides adequate strength, and rapid stability.